1. Home/

 Adversarial Machine Learning Defense

 Adversarial attacks aim to deceive ML models through deliberately manipulated inputs — often with changes imperceptible to humans.
-We harden your models through adversarial training, robustness testing, and the implementation of detection mechanisms.
+We harden your models through adversarial training, solidness testing, and the implementation of detection mechanisms.
 For computer vision, NLP, and tabular models, we apply specialized techniques that measurably increase the resilience of your system without significantly impairing model performance.

 AI Security Monitoring & Incident Response